frankzohim/frankzohim/README.md

 - 👋 Hi, I’m @frankzohim
-- 👀 I’m interested in web and mobile app developpment, BI and big data
-- 🌱 I’m currently learning Pentaho Data integration
-- 💞️ I’m looking to collaborate on any web or mobile app developpment
+- 👀 I’m a senior full stack JavaScript developer
+- 🌱 D'ont be shy, send me a message
 - 📫 How to reach me : delanofofe@gmail.com, WhatsApp : (+237) 693 79 47 85
 <!---
 frankzohim/frankzohim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.